hapax/hapax.github.io/assets/form.md

 Standard Model, and even more fundamental speculative objects like strings.
-Like Platonism in mathematics, it is probably the consensus philosophy for professional physicists, who after all, spend most of their time trying to mechanistically break phenomena down into their explanatory components.
+Like Platonism in mathematics, it is probably the consensus philosophy for professional physicists.
+After all, they spend most of their time in the lab or in front of the blackboard trying to break complex phenomena down into simple parts.

 #### What is a particle?